thraizz/tttracker/README.md

-# 🏓 TTTracker - Table Tennis Tournament Manager
+# 🏓 TTTracker - Table Tennis MMR and Tournament Tracker

 A modern, intuitive table tennis tournament management app that helps you organize tournaments, track matches, and crown champions in your friend group!
 Features both tournament brackets and continuous MMR/Elo rating system for competitive play.

+Could be used for basically anything that involves a group of people playing something, but it's currently designed for table tennis :)

 ## ✨ Features